cmacrander/regression/posts/RDU.md

 "We shouldn't wait for them, some people might need help right away.
 I'll go this direction," Marcus says, pointing a thumb back over his shoulder.

 "Okay, Marcus," she says, cementing his name in her memory, "sure thing."

+Tabby begins greeting passengers and asking after them.
+The first several she talks to are distant or dazed but responsive and not visibly harmed.
+Then she gets to a couple, a old woman and a young girl.
+The woman has found a piece of luggage to sit on and the girl is leaning against her.

+"Hi you two, I'm Tabby.
+I'm checking in on everyone to make sure you're alright."

+The woman makes eye contact and says, "Hi Tabby, I'm Mauve, and this is Celia.
+Would you take a look at this please?"
+Tabby steps closer.
+"Honey let me move your shirt just a little so we can make sure you're alright."
+Mauve lifts the hem of Celia's shirt a few inches and Tabby, who has the light on her phone handy, sees a bright red splotch on the girl's skin.

+Without touching anything, Tabby asks, "Does that hurt, honey?"
+Celia shakes her head no. "You're sure?
+It doesn't itch or anything?"

+"No," Celia says, quietly.

+> Create an Advantage: 3 Empathy + 0 = 3 (Good) _Succeeds with Style_, reveals aspect _Not In Pain_ with two free invocations.

+"She seems alright to me, Mauve, just shaken up.
+Would you like me to go get someone to take a second look?"

+"No, no. Thank you.
+We'll just wait with everyone else."

+Tabby nods and says her farewells and continues through the crowd.
+The ambulance arrives with two uniformed EMTs who start examining people—much more quickly than Tabby is, she realizes—at the periphery.
+She's come across a dozen people at this point with some kind of splotchy rash, some on their shoulders or neck, some on their forearms and tops of their hands.
+None of them are upset about it and some blame it on the smoke or the stress.
+But she works her way toward the EMTs with the intent to share this with them.